-- The custom autopilot system needs at least stable 17 fps to work properly.
-Any lower performance may result in unexpected behaviour.
+- The custom autopilot system needs at least a stable 17 fps to work properly.
+Any lower performance may result in unexpected behavior.

 - It's crucial for the Autothrust system to have properly setup detents.
 Ensure that you have enough dead zone around the detents.

 - Typical issues when this is not done properly: constantly flashing "LVR CLB", FLX / TOGA not engaging or ATHR not holding speed correctly (the latter can also happen when in CLB/OP CLB or DES/OP DES and flying manually -> in that case you need to take care of holding speed with pitch)

 - Any mod or add-on that changes the physics or has an impact on the flight model is not supported

 Sensitivity settings are highly hardware-dependent and can be different for each controller.
 The below recommendations are therefore initial starting points, and it might be necessary to adapt these for your controller and your preference.